peteral/kapa/README.md

 ### Subtask

+The subtask is the only real planning entity in our domain model.

 * **v: sprint** - sprint in which the work on this task starts
 * **f: work** - amount of work needed in person-days
 * **f: task** - parent task

+Planning difficulty:
+* tasks of project with fixed schedule are more difficult to plan that tasks without
+* tasks with earlier project schedule are more difficult to plan than tasks with later project schedule
+* tasks with higher costs of delay are more difficult to plan than tasks with lower costs of delay

 ### Project